What are the duties of a support worker?

 If you have a passion for making a positive difference to the lives of people with a disability and helping people to achieve their full potential, you might make a great support worker.
 Learn more about what makes a good support worker.

-You can sign up on Mable as an independent support worker by completing minimum requirements as stated above and start providing support right away.
+You can join Mable as an independent support worker by completing minimum requirements as stated above and start providing support.

 It depends on the support service you want to provide.
 Social support and domestic assistance don’t require you to have experience or educational qualifications, but more complex support services may.
 Learn more about the experience needed to become a support worker.